teslar0ssa/gigabyte-x870e-aorus-elite-wifi7-linux/README.md

 output-mappings = analog-stereo iec958-stereo
 input-mappings = analog-stereo
 ```
+> [!TIP]
-_NOTE: I did have some update change where this file was located which broke my audio devices.
+> _I did have some update change where this file was located which broke my audio devices.
 I ultimately ended up creating a new `9999-custom.conf` file in `~/.config/alsa-card-profile` and symlinking it to the above location to hopefully preserve the file if something messes with it later._

 You'll need to restart the audio stack (`systemctl --user restart pipewire`) to get the changes to take place, but once you do you'll be able to select the Digital (S/PDIF) and Analog (Line Out) outputs separately for individual apps without issue.